jdrichardsappacad/react-2021/week-14/practices/11-react-basic-hooks-useEffect-debug-short-practice/README.md

 There are 7 errors to correct.
 Errors are not just when the app runs but also warnings in the console.

+Some things to keep in mind as you work:
+* Errors will frequently point to what line is causing you trouble, make sure to read your error carefully while debugging
+* Some errors will not show until you try to interact with the app, don't be afraid of diving in and testing!
+* If an error feels vague, read the code and think about what its goal is.
+* Code Sandbox will try to be helpful and change the icon next to the file that generated the error
+* Be sure to check your console for clues

 Good Luck!